ValleyRealLife/VRL-Connect-2026/README.md

 ## Next steps

-* Add upcoming events slider tied to sub-feature.
-Can probably steal this from the homepage content component of VRLAgency2.
-* Bootstrap font sizing issue.
+* Fix FA icon (might be good to have as an override)
+    * Size and color
+* Hover states on the grid.
+* Switch button links to unordered list
+* Contact us button hover states
+* Refine page header.
+Still not happy with it.
+* Favicon
+* Google Analytics
 * Develop internal pages: content only and workflow form.
-* Contact us is missing transition flourish. ✅
+* Bootstrap sizing issue.
+* Create documentation (where)
 * Fold "working.css" into theme.less (if I care).
-* Hover states on the grid.
-* Fix FA icon or switch to manual icons (might be good to have as an override).
 * Look for updates to the core content component block.
 It will likely be updated to obsidian or undergo other feature updates which will require evaluation.
+* Add upcoming events slider tied to sub-feature.
+Can probably steal this from the homepage content component of VRLAgency2. ✅
+* Contact us is missing transition flourish. ✅

 ---